TABLE OF CONTENTS

 Low-Voltage and Line-Voltage Floor Heating Systems

 While Warmzone offers both low-voltage and line-voltage systems, there is some misperception among consumers regarding these systems.
 Low-voltage radiant heat systems actually use the same voltages and consume the same amount of power as line-voltage products.
 The main difference is the use of a step-down transformer which reduces the voltage supplied to the heating cables / materials.
 Due to their safe low-voltage current (8-30v) products like FloorHeat can be nailed and stapled down to secure the product to the floor and are therefore useful for installation under hardwood and carpet.
 The low-voltage product we recommend is FloorHeat, which features a highly advanced polymer heating element.
 This is a highly proven system that is also used for roof deicing applications.
 (For more information about low-voltage and line-voltage systems, check out the article: The Myths of Low Voltage versus Line Voltage Radiant Heat Systems.)

 Also, beware of radiant heat providers that try to convince you that low-voltage systems are cheaper and safer to run.
-Talk with a Warmzone professional and stick with the facts to ensure that you decide on the very best solution for your needs.
+Warmzone offers both line-voltage and low-voltage systems, so talk with an unbiased Warmzone professional and stick with the facts to ensure that you decide on the very best solution for your needs.

 Controlling a Floor Heating System

 All Warmzone radiant floor heating systems offer you a choice of easy-to-use thermostats that utilize either a floor sensor to measure floor temperature, or an ambient sensor, which measures the actual temperature in a specific room.
 (You can also install a thermostat with both the in-floor and ambient temperature sensor.)